Madani00/pipex/README.md

 ## fork

 - show how the parent wait for the child in easy easy way possible
+- changes in the child (process) does not affect other processes
 ```bash
 int main(void)
 {